nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 ## Appendix

-### Terms

-**Asset** - Any valuable object.
-It may not necessarily be used as money for exchange of value.

-**Money** - A tool used by humans to exchange value.
-Any valuable object (such as a coffee mug) can theoretically be used as money, perhaps on rare occasions.
-However a good money candidate, can be used in more contexts.

-Gold, Bitcoin (BTC) and Ether (ETH) are all examples of asset moneys, that can be used for exchange on occasion, but are not necessarily the best option when we have access to more widely accepted alternatives like USD.

-**Currency** - A type of money that is commonly used in day to day commerce, as it is used and accepted by many buyers and merchants.
-Good currencies are stable in value and are therefore good Stores of Value (SoV).
-Good currencies also are used as Units of Account (UoA) by more people, and are accepted by more people as Medium of Exchange (MoE).
-US dollars ($USD) is the example of a good currency money, so are Chinese Yuan, Japanese Yen, and Euro.

-**Token** - The digital representation of value on a public blockchain.
-They can be the digital representation of a real world asset, or they can have inherent digital value like in the case of Bitcoin, Ether and others.

-**Medium trust price feed** - Price feeds either in the top `25` in weighted allocation, or allocated at least `4%` of all loans' weighted value.
-The historical prices from all these feeds are used in weighted form to determine the median daily historical price.

-**High trust price feed** - A select group of price feeds either in the top `5` in weighted allocation, or allocated at least `20%` of all loans' weighted value.
-Through social contract, High trust feeds will be, expected to report price changes of more than `5%`, on the blockchain within `60 seconds`.
-All high trust feeds are also considered part of the medium trust collection.

-**Low trust price feed** - Simply any non-zero allocated feed that is not medium trust.
-Any price feed that is allocated a non-zero % of a loan with non-zero native token deposits, which is not a medium trust feed.

-### Magic values

-In software engineering, magic values refer to constant values selected by the software author, that determine the constraints that the system operates under.
-The selection of these values often involves significant deliberation and requires a level of justification.
-It is always a good question to ask: *Why was that specific "magic value" selected, instead of higher or lower values?*

-**Maximum price feed delay** - `1 day` - `86400 seconds`

-**Maximum price feed allocations** - `5`

-**High trust price feed count** - `5` - Every feed with at least `20%` is included.

-**Medium trust price feed count** - `25` - Every feed with at least `4%` is included.

-### Front running resistance

-Performing liquidations asynchronously and through and request initialization and finalization process, and providing aan initial grace window of a few blocks, ensures that no one can front-run another request and prevent them from participating also.
-At worst case, the two almost-simultaneous requests will share in the proceeds.

-Also anonymizing liquidation requests, ensures that no front-runners can highjack the reputation of another liquidator, and requires them to also have their own logic for evaluating the liquidation conditions, at which point it no longer is much of a front running attempt anyways.

 ### Volatility

 Historically, stable currencies have not shown a high level of short term volatility, where for example the price goes down 20% one day and goes back up a few minutes or hours.
 As such transaction delays have a much smaller chance of triggering costs to a stakeholder.
 There is often however clear longer term trends that can be observed with stable currency, at different points in time.